Execute a free Indiana warrant search to help determine if law enforcement is looking for you or someone you know.

 Warrants Department: (812) 421-6200

-Find Indiana Warrants in Lafayette via Fugitive Search: The Fugitive Search tool on the City of Lafayette’s website provides the names, descriptions, and charges of people who are wanted by city police.
+Find Indiana Warrants in Lafayette via a Fugitive Search: The Fugitive Search tool on the City of Lafayette’s website provides the names, descriptions, and charges of people who are wanted by city police.
 You can search by any criteria you wish, including details about the criminal offense.

 Search for Federal Warrants in Indiana & the U.S.